hylo-lang/specification/spec.md

     }
     ```

-    The method requirement `Counter.current` has two default implements: one is defined in the declaration of `Counter` and the other in the conditional trait extension.
+    The method requirement `Counter.current` has two default implementations: one is defined in the declaration of `Counter` and the other in the conditional trait extension.
 The method requirement `Counter.foo.let` has one default implementation, defined in the unconditional trait extension.
 The method requirement `Counter.foo.inout` has one default implementation, defined in the conditional trait extension.

-### 5.4.4.
-Subscript requirements
+### Subscript requirements

-1. A subscript declaration that appears in the body of a trait declaration is a *subscript requirement decalration* that defines a one or more *subscrièt requirements*.
-A subscrièt requirement is the specification of a subscrièt implementation that must be defined in conforming types.
+1. A subscript declaration that appears in the body of a trait declaration is a *subscript requirement declaration* that defines a one or more *subscript requirements*.
+A subscript requirement is the specification of a subscript that must be implemented in conforming types.

 2. A subscript requirement declaration must have a __subscript-bundle-body__.
 Each subscript implementation in that body denotes a subscript requirement.

 3. A subscript requirement may have one or several default implementations.
 A default implementation may be defined as the body of a subscript implementation in the __subscript-bundle-body__ of a subscript requirement requirement, or via a default requirement implementation declared in a trait extension.

-### 5.4.5.
-Trait refinement
+### Trait refinement

 1. A trait `T1` is said to *refine* another trait `T2` if it declares conformance to `T2` and its set of requirements includes all requirements of `T2`.
 Conformance of the trait `T1` to `T2` shall be declared in the conformance list of the declaration of `T1`.

 2. Refinement introduces an ordering between the two traits.
 A trait `T1` is *finer* than a trait `T2` if `T1` refines `T2` or if there exists a trait `T3` such that `T1` refines `T3` and `T3` is finer than `T2`.
-Trait refinment shall not introduce cycles.
+Trait refinement shall not introduce cycles.
 If `T1` is finer than `T2`, `T2` is said to be *coarser* than `T1`.

 3. (Example)